 - How does CFC train its Cambodian teachers?

 Who is Caring for Cambodia?

 Caring for Cambodia (CFC) is a non-profit, non-governmental, charitable organization that provides a free education for over 6,800 impoverished children in 21 schools spanning pre-school to high school.
-CFC professionally trains its Cambodian teachers, and provides everything a child needs to succeed, including food, water, uniforms, school supplies, computers, transportation and basic healthcare.
-CFC relies on volunteer support, which ensures that 93 cents of every dollar raised directly supports the education of a child.
+CFC professionally trains its Cambodian teachers and provides everything a child needs to succeed, including food, water, uniforms, school supplies, computers, transportation, and basic healthcare.
+CFC relies on volunteer support to ensure as much as possible of every dollar raised directly supports the education of a child.

 - We are a grass-roots organization committed to removing barriers and helping Cambodians to help themselves.

 - We have earned the support and approval of the Cambodian government as the country’s recognized model for Child Friendly Schools.

 - When we make a difference in the life of one child, we make a difference in the future of an entire community.